 For applicants who are non-native English speakers

-- Send scores to the University of Minnesota (school code: 6874)
+- TOEFL or IELTS scores submitted in PDF file format to the University of Minnesota (school code: 6874)

 NOTE: If you will earn or have earned an undergraduate degree in the United States you do not need to submit English language test scores.

-Graduate Record Examination (GRE scores) are not required for the MSRP program, but many scholarships require GRE scores (school code is 6874).
+Graduate Record Examination (GRE scores) are not required for the M.HSPH program, but many scholarships require GRE scores (school code is 6874).

 The goal of HSPH is to provide master’s students with full tuition support.
 Every master’s student also receives two paid in-semester internships and a paid summer fellowship, which is made possible through HSPH’s partnership with the Minnesota Historical Society.